GNU/Linux Desktop Survival Guide

 by Graham Williams

-20190406 The details in this book are presented in the context of Ubuntu GNU/Linux--the most widely used GNU/Linux distribution and based on the most open Debian GNU/Linux distribution.
-These set the distribution standards for a free (as in liberty) software and collaborative development and user environment.
-Ubuntu is the operating system of choice for many and is readily accessible even on the Microsoft Windows 10 platform, where it is available out of the box within the Linux Subsystem for Windows, through a virtual machine on Windows 10 using Hyper-V where Ubuntu is available out of the box, or through a Docker container running a Ubuntu image.
+This book, in its latest iteration, uses Ubuntu GNU/Linux--the most widely used GNU/Linux distribution and based on the most open Debian GNU/Linux distribution.
+These distributions have set the standards for a free (as in liberty) software and collaborative development and user environment and indeed ecosystem.
+Ubuntu is the operating system of choice for many and is readily accessible even on the Microsoft Windows 10 platform, where it is available out of the box through the Windows Subsystem for Linux.

-In general the details translate directly to Red Hat and other standard distributions of GNU/Linux.
-But also, a growing number of the applications (including OpenOffice, AbiWord, The Gimp, Dia and gPhoto, to name just a few) are cross-platform developments and run natively under Microsoft Windows.
-The chapters that cover these applications in this book will also generally apply to those versions.
+Much of what we share in this book though also applies to the other flavours of Gnu/Linux, including Red Hat.
+Also, a growing number of the applications (including OpenOffice, AbiWord, The Gimp, Dia and gPhoto, to name just a few) are cross-platform developments and can run natively under Microsoft Windows.
+The chapters that cover these applications in this book will also generally apply to those versions of the applications.

 Copyright © 1995-2019 Togaware Pty Ltd